10 Real Estate Video Examples to Inspire Your Agency

 Posting real estate videos on your website and social media channels can help your agency in many ways.
 For example:

 - Listing videos can help generate buyer leads

 - Neighborhood tour videos can position you as a local expert

 - Brand explainer videos can relay your firm’s unique value proposition

-Recognizing the value that real estate videos offer your agency is easy.
-The challenge is creating and publishing your own.
-If you’re looking for ideas or inspiration to help you get started, you’re in luck.
+The value of video is clear.
+But, the challenge is creating and publishing your own.
+If you’re looking for more ideas or inspiration to help you get started, you’re in luck.
 We’ve searched the web for shining examples of listing, recruiting and testimonial real estate videos that should get you excited to sit in the director’s chair.

 As many agents like to say, “Selling a home is selling a lifestyle.”
 It’s likely a phrase you’ve heard many times – but the repetition does make it any less true.